-Be sure to consider the wind factor.
+Be sure to consider the wind factor when you are scattering ashes.
 You and the others participating in your ceremony will want to stand downwind.
 The wind can be a particular factor when you are scattering ashes by boat over the water.
 There are special urns called scattering urns that are designed for this purpose.
 These urns can be cast into the water as well and will dissolve leaving any remaining ashes in the water.
 Scattering by air plan is normally handled my companies that specialize in this particular service.
 If your ceremony will be at a beach you not only want to check into local regulations regarding disposition of ashes, but take the tides into consideration.
 If, for example, you want to trench and the tide is going out, the water may not rise far enough to reach the ashes.
 Something to keep in mind regardless of what method you choose is that ashes can be surprisingly heavy.

 Unique Ways to Use Ashes